ysyk2021/your-ultimate-interview-guide-master-the-art-of-interviewing-and-get-the-job/src/chapter-13-2.md

-# Strategies for Addressing Potential Red Flags or Concerns

 During a job interview, it is common for potential red flags or concerns to arise in the mind of the interviewer.
 This chapter will guide you through effective strategies for addressing these potential red flags or concerns, allowing you to alleviate any doubts and present yourself as a strong candidate.
 By proactively addressing these issues, you can increase your chances of impressing the interviewer and landing the job.